triton-inference-server/triton_distributed/examples/llm/vllm/README.md

    - For FP8 usage, GPUs with **Compute Capability >= 8.9** are required.
    - If you have older GPUs, consider BF16/FP16 precision variants instead of `FP8`.
 (See [below](#model-precision-variants).)

+5. **HuggingFace**
+   - You need a HuggingFace account to download the model and set HF_TOKEN environment variable.

 ---

 ## 2. Building the Environment